Zoning Planning & Land Use Law in Alabama

 You also have significant protections if a zoning law changes, and you find that the land you've been living on for years is suddenly in violation of the new law.
 In general, zoning laws cannot apply to structures and uses which were built or commenced before the law was changed.
 Under the U.S. Constitution, it's not permissible for state or local governments to pass laws which have retroactive effect.
 You should know, however, that any future changes you make to your property will have to comply with the new zoning law.

-How Can a Headland, Alabama Attorney Help?
+What Can A Headland, Alabama Attorney Do?

 If you are in the process of physically altering your property, you are almost certain to face some issues having to do with local zoning laws.
 If you find that zoning laws are making it very difficult to use your property as you see fit, you may have legal recourse, usually in the form of a variance.
 Of course, your chances of success in any zoning dispute will be immeasurably increased if you have the help of a qualified Headland, Alabama attorney.